mcserversoft/documentation/docs/guides/port-forwarding.md

 ### Step 3 : access the router interface {#-step-3--access-the-router-interface}

-Open a browser and type the address you got from the command prompte into the address bar.
+Open a browser and type the address you got from the command prompt into the address bar.

 ![Screenshot of the browser Opera with a login screen of the router](/img/guides/port-forward/portforward_browser.png)